Nergon123/Okabe_Phone/README.md

 This is a fun personal hardware project I started out of boredom...

 The project is a **real-world, functional cellular phone** based on a fictional design from a certain visual novel series.
-It’s built on an [ESP32 microcontroller](https://lilygo.cc/products/t4) using the LILYGO T4 board.
+It’s built on an ESP32 microcontroller using the [LILYGO T4 board](https://lilygo.cc/products/t4).

----

 ## Why I Made This